 - George Washington travels with Tanacharison, the Half King

 It is difficult to tell what happened at the Battle of Jumonville Glen.
 First, it was not a battle; it was an ambush.
 Yet, it started the French and Indian War (1754-1763), which in turn, started the Seven Years’ War (1756-1763), a global conflict and a defeat for France.
 Tanacharison (1718-1754), an angry Mingo (Iroquoian Amerindian), also called the Half King pressed George Washington (1732-1799) into joining him and attacking a French encampment Amerindians had spotted.
-When they reached the encampment, Tanacharison brutally murdered an innocent French captain, Coulon de Jumonville, standing next to George Washington, thus starting the French and Indian War (1754-1763) which led to the arbitrarily considered last and lost Battle of the Plains of Abraham, and which also led to the Seven Year’s War (1756-1763), or the defeat of France.
+When they reached the encampment, it seems that Tanacharison brutally murdered an innocent French captain, Coulon de Jumonville.
+He stood next to George Washington, thus starting the French and Indian War (1754-1763) which led to the arbitrarily considered last and lost Battle of the Plains of Abraham, and which also led to the Seven Year’s War (1756-1763), or the defeat of France.

-Aubert de Gaspé keeps repeating that the defeated are forever defeated and then says, in full, that at the Treaty of Paris 1763 (“trois ans après”) Louis XV abandoned France’s colony in North America.
+Aubert de Gaspé keeps repeating that the defeated are forever defeated and then says, in full, that at the Treaty of Paris 1763 (“trois ans après”), Louis XV abandoned France’s colony in North America.
 The Battle of Sainte-Foy was a French victory, but the Battle of the Plains of Abraham, a short confrontation, was deemed the last and lost battle of the French and Indian War (1754-1763) when in fact the last battle, the Battle of Saint-Foy, fought on 28 April 1760, was a French victory.
 “Nonchalant” Louis XV tossed the Battle of Sainte-Foy aside, turning a victory into a defeat.
 Not necessarily.
-Coulon de Villiers could avenge his half-brother’s assassination, However, by 1759, could France reinforce its troops in New France.
+Coulon de Villiers could avenge his half-brother’s assassination, however, by 1759, could France reinforce its troops in New France.
 France was losing the Seven Years’ War.